Wesley Seminary

 Wesley Seminary is an evangelical Christian theological seminary that was founded by the Wesleyan Church denomination and Indiana Wesleyan University (IWU).
-Wesley Seminary is located on Indiana Wesleyan University's main campus in Marion, Indiana.
+Wesley is located in the IWU National and Global headquarters building in Marion, Indiana.

 History

-In 2008, IWU administrators and the Board of Trustees endorsed the concept of the seminary and set aside funding for the potential program.
-On April 3, 2009 the Board of Trustees unanimously approved the proposal after the seminary was accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+In 2008, IWU administrators and the board of trustees endorsed the concept of the seminary and set aside funding for the potential program.
+On April 3, 2009, the board of trustees unanimously approved the proposal after the seminary was accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 The seminary opened for the fall 2009 semester.
-On June 20, 2012 Wesley Seminary was admitted as an Associate Member of the Association of Theological Schools.
-On October 2, 2009, during IWU's Homecoming Chapel, university president Dr. Henry Smith announced that the Board of Trustees had officially voted to name the seminary Wesley Seminary at Indiana Wesleyan University and had chosen Dr. Wayne Schmidt to be the seminary's first Vice President.
+On June 20, 2012, Wesley Seminary was admitted as an Associate Member of the Association of Theological Schools.
+On October 2, 2009, during IWU's Homecoming Chapel, former IWU president Dr. Henry Smith announced that the board of trustees had officially voted to name the seminary Wesley Seminary at Indiana Wesleyan University and had chosen Dr. Wayne Schmidt to be the seminary's first Vice President.

-Wesley Seminary has completed construction of its seminary on the IWU campus in Marion, Indiana in part through a donation from the Green family, owners of the Hobby Lobby corporation.
-On April 12, 2012, the cornerstone for the new $7 million Wesley Seminary building was laid and the facility was completed in 2013.
-Wesley Seminary is the first officially affiliated seminary in the history of the Wesleyan Church, which does not currently require pastors to hold a seminary degree for ordination.
-Currently, only about 15 percent of Wesleyan pastors have seminary degrees.
-Denominational leaders hope the creation of Wesley Seminary will double that number.
+In 2013 the seminary moved into their new $7 million building on the IWU campus as a result of a donation from the Green family, owners of the Hobby Lobby corporation.
+However, the seminary is in the process of moving into the existing IWU National and Global headquarters located a short distance from the campus.
+IWU's admissions department will move into the seminary building.

+Wesley is the first officially affiliated seminary in the history of the Wesleyan Church, which does not currently require pastors to hold a seminary degree for ordination.
+In 2009, only about 15 percent of Wesleyan pastors have seminary degrees.
+Denominational leaders hoped the creation of Wesley Seminary would double that number.
 Wesley Seminary ranks in size within the top 10 percent of the Association of Theological Schools’ accredited seminaries.
-Wesley Seminary currently employs 11 full-time faculty, 10 administrative staff members, and 3 executive administrators.
+Wesley currently employs 11 full-time faculty, 10 administrative staff members, and 3 executive administrators.

-Wesley Seminary launched a Doctor of Ministry program in 2016.
+Wesley launched a Doctor of Ministry program in 2016.
 The first cohort began in June, when students traveled to Atlanta to learn about the foundations of urban, rural, and suburban leadership from nationally acclaimed pastors and Christian leaders.
 Subsequent cohorts in 2017 and 2018 focused on preaching and spiritual formation, respectively.

 In June 2016, Wesley Seminary Vice President Wayne Schmidt accepted the position of General Superintendent of the Wesleyan Church.
 As a result, Jo Anne Lyon was named Interim Vice President of Wesley Seminary.
 In May 2017, Associate Professor of Congregational Formation Rev. Colleen Derr was appointed President of Wesley Seminary and sits on the Executive Council of Indiana Wesleyan University as an Executive Vice President.